8xFF/rfcs/text/0005-media-webrtc-sdk.md

 }
 ```

-The seq is incresemental value, which is generated in sender side.
-The seq is helped us to mapping between request and response and also detect data lost.
+The seq is an incremental value generated on the sender side.
+It helps us to map between requests and responses and also detect data loss.

 The cmd is generate with rule: `identify.action`, for example: